pierrediedhiou/cybersecurity-journey/glossary.md

 a specific section of a webpage
 - **Function** — A reusable block of code designed to perform a specific task.
 Called by name whenever that task needs to be done
+- **Fuzzing** — A testing technique that sends large amounts of random or unexpected data to an application to discover vulnerabilities or unexpected behavior
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory